foldedtoad/dwm1001/README.md

 * Examples completion
 * (Mobile) readout app (alternative: use Nordic `nrf-connect` app (iOS and Android)
 * Add DTS/Bindings structure to allow non-Zephyr-included drivers to be accessed from custom app
+* Create a VirtualBox VM image which contains a turn-key Zephyr + DWM1001 development system.